SymbiFlow/symbiflow-website/source/md/season-of-docs.md

 ### **Tip 5** - Make your application public

-Having a public application means not only can mentors give you feedback but other students and the general community can too!
+Having a public application means not only can mentors give you feedback but other people and the general community can too!

 Using a wiki is a good idea because it lets us look at the history of how your proposal has evolved.
 It also means you can have formatting making it easier to